Vietnam.vn - Nền tảng quảng bá Việt Nam

 Users need to be careful when receiving strange iPhone messages.
 Photo: Fox News.

-You should also avoid clicking on strange links in iMessage, especially if they come from an untrusted source.
+You should also avoid clicking on strange links on iMessage, especially if they come from an untrusted source.
 These links will lead to websites or download files that contain security vulnerabilities to the user's device.
-You should be careful when receiving text messages or file attachments, and avoid downloading strange files because they may contain malware.
+You should be careful when receiving text messages or file attachments, avoid downloading strange files because they may contain malware.

-Another tip to avoid hackers from infiltrating your iPhone is to install antivirus software on your device.
+Another tip to avoid hackers from infiltrating your iPhone is to install anti-virus software on your device.
 This software will prevent your device from clicking on any suspicious links or files sent via messaging apps.

 (Source: Zing News)